• Skip to primary navigation

 • 💬 Comments

-Buttermilk gives this old fashioned layer cake a dense, tender crumb that's almost velvety.
-It's the moistest cake I've ever had.
+Buttermilk gives this old-fashioned layer cake a dense, tender crumb that's almost velvety.
+The texture of the cake is exceptional.

 🧾 Ingredients